bartkobe/trading-journal/docs/API_DOCUMENTATION.md

 - `500 Internal Server Error`: Server error

 **Notes**:
+- Success and error messages are localized based on the user's language preference
 - On successful login, an authentication cookie is automatically set
 - Cookie is httpOnly, secure in production, and expires based on `JWT_EXPIRES_IN` (default: 7 days)